divelab/MoleculeX/moleculekit/sequence/README.md

 ```
 bash scripts/run_train2.sh
 ```
-- If you solely provide a .csv data file containing training, validation and test datasets all together without a split file, you need to choose one split method from our implemented three split methods (random split, stratified split or scaffold split, read [MoleculeNet paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5868307/) for details), and modify conf_data_io parameter in /config/train_config.py.
+- If you solely provide a .csv data files containing training, validation and test datasets all together without a split file, you need to choose one split method from our implemented three split methods (random split, stratified split or scaffold split, read [MoleculeNet paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5868307/) for details), and modify conf_data_io parameter in /config/train_config.py.
 Then modify variables in scripts/run_train3.sh, and execute it
 ```
 bash scripts/run_train3.sh
 ```
-During training, a folder with the same name as the $out variable in the training script will be created, and all the output results (model parameters as .pth files, validation and test result recorded in record.txt .etc) will be automatically saved under this folder.
+During training, a folder with the same name as the $out variable in the training script will be created, and all the output results (model parameters as .pth files, validation result recorded in record.txt .etc) will be automatically saved under this folder.

-To reproduce our trained models of MoleculeNet datasets, you can copy the content of the corresponding configuration file under the config/MoleculeNet_config folder to config/train_config.py.
+To reproduce our trained models of MoleculeNet datasets, you can copy the content of the corresponding configuration file under the config/MoleculeNet_config folder into config/train_config.py.

 After training is completed, models will be saved under your specified output folder.
-Then modify variables in scripts/run_evaluate.sh, and execute it
+Then to do evaluation on test set, modify variables in scripts/run_evaluate.sh, and execute it.
 ```
 bash scripts/run_evaluate.sh
 ```